federicomaffei/robots/README.md

 The project is built as a MEAN (MongoDB, Express, Angular, Node.js) application.
 To generate the boilerplate codebase I used the Yeoman Angular Generator.

 To describe the behaviour of a robot I used an Angular service.
 This allowed me to separate the application logic in a reusable object, which is useful to handle more than one robot.
-I then inject the Robot service in the AngularJS controller, which allows me to perform get, post and delete requests to a server (created with the Express framework), and save the robot related data in JSON format, with the help of a MongoDB schema.
+The app injects the Robot service in the AngularJS controller, which performs get, post and delete requests to a server (built with the Express framework), and saves robot-related data in JSON format, accessible as a RESTful API.

 The API containing the data in JSON format is accessible at the */api/robots/* path, both locally and on Heroku.

 ###File structure: